MetroidIsPrettyCool/towcable-main/README.md

-₮ Syntax (right now this is mostly for me, and if it's not readable to others, let me know.)
+TOWCBL Syntax (right now this is mostly for me, and if it's not readable to others, let me know.)

 READ_ME_TODO: add descriptions to commands